 There are hundreds and thousands of digital coins and tokens in the crypto market.
 They compete in the market to attract many investors and potential traders to their blockchain network.
-The increasing usability of cryptocurrencies has helped several projects to grow their market cap and trading volumes in the last few years.
+The increasing usability of cryptocurrencies has helped several projects grow their market cap and trading volumes in the last few years.

 Mainstream cryptocurrencies like Bitcoin, Ethereum, and Cardano have solid fundamentals and roadmaps to support their growth in the crypto space.
 But at the same time, several other projects with somewhat unclear goals have also made a massive upsurge in the crypto world.
 This shows the unpredictable nature of the blockchain and cryptocurrency realm.

-This article will compare and contrast two primary crypto tokens of the market, Ethereum, and Cardano.
+This article will compare and contrast two primary crypto tokens of the market, Ethereum and Cardano.
 We will discuss their basic models, project details, features, key differences, smart contract capabilities, consensus mechanism, gas fees, price and market cap difference, and other factors.
-As a result, concrete and factual analysis will be conducted for Cardano vs Ethereum.
+As a result, a concrete and factual analysis will be conducted for Cardano vs Ethereum.

 What is Ethereum?